gkwaerp/swift-numeric-springing/README.md

 ## Supported types
 The Numeric Springing framework works by making a type conform to the `Springable` protocol.
 A `Spring` operates on `Springable` objects.
 Internally, the Numeric Spring framework does math using `Double`.

-This means that custom classes can support the Numeric Springing framework.
-The only requirements to conform to the `Springable` protocol is that the class must be able to convert from and to 1 or more `Double` values.
+This means that custom classes and structs can support the Numeric Springing framework.
+The only requirements to conform to the `Springable` protocol is that the class/struct must be able to convert from and to 1 or more `Double` values.

 ### Already supported types
 The following types are already supported in the Numeric Springing framework: